martynk981/web-hook-scheduler/README.md

     "status": "created" | "processed" | "failed"
   }
   ```
-  POST /timers creates new job in the queue.
+  POST /timers creates a new job in the queue.
 Payload:
   ```JSON
   {
     "hours": 0,